 Be non-judgmental.
 This means not imposing your own spiritual or religious beliefs.

 Ensure basic needs are met.
 In the early weeks especially, gently check that basic needs such as eating and sleeping are being attended to, and that the bereaved person is keeping themselves safe from physical harm.
 It is not uncommon to engage in risky behaviour following a sudden bereavement, when shock can cloud the judgment.

 Use technology to stay in contact.
 Use whatever method works for the bereaved person.
 Little and often is probably best as their attention span may well be shorter than usual and they are likely to tire easily.
 Make sure you make the contact at a time when you won’t be disturbed, that you are relaxed and your surroundings are as quiet and neutral as possible; in short, try to recreate the environment you might have if you were able to meet.

 Be alert to signs of traumatic grief and suicidal intent.
 Unfortunately, when someone is bereaved in a sudden or traumatic way, especially by suicide, this does present as a risk factor for suicidal ideation.
 This topic is covered in greater detail on other blog posts, but signs may include excessive feelings of despair and hopelessness, a desire to be with the deceased person again, intrusive thoughts and difficulty functioning, especially if this persists after a couple of months.
 Don’t be afraid to raise the question, and to get help.

 Seek professional help.
 Traumatic bereavement is complex and sometimes friends and family support is not enough.
 There are professional individuals and organisations out there to help people struggling with grief and loss.

-Written by Joanna Williams, Head of Counselling at Professional Help.
+Written by Joanna Williams, Head of Counselling at Professional Help and SAIF Care.